Audition Songs for Cinderella – By Character

-If you’re looking for audition songs for Cinderella, it’s best to choose a tender, lyrical song from musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Cinderella, it’s fitting to choose a lyrical song from musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Cinderella features 1950s songs, the audition songs below are drawn from musicals between the 1940s and 1960s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.